zephinzer/gtcdk8s/00-setup/README.md

 # Topic 0: Setting Up
 This section should be completed **BEFORE** the workshop and can take up to an hour to complete.

+## Objectives
-The required software are as follows:
+Install the required software as follows:

 1. [VirtualBox](#virtualbox)
 2. [Docker (with Compose)](#docker-with-compose)